cloudmesh/cloudmesh-manual/docs-source/source/workflow.rst

 command line or in a YAML file.
 You can then visualize the result of your workflow execution.

-An example is given below.
+An example is given next.

 .. code:: python